OpenAPITools/openapi-generator/docs/new-generator.md

 A "supporting file" is an extra file which isn't created once for every operation or model defined in your specification document.
 It is a single file which may or may not be templated (determined by the extension of the filename).

-A supporting file only passes through the Markdown template processor if the filename ends in `.mustache`.
+A supporting file only passes through the Mustache template processor if the filename ends in `.mustache`.

 The path is considered relative to `embeddedTemplateDir`, `templateDir`, or a library subdirectory (refer to the Java client generator implementation for a prime example).